 Your health and safety take priority over the insurance company’s desire to choose your treating physician.

 Do I Need an Independent Medical Exam in St. Petersburg, FL?

 An independent medical exam (IME) is used to assess your injury or medical condition to see if further treatment (and payment) is necessary.

 You’ll likely be required to go for an IME if your injury is catastrophic and limits your ability to return to work.
 A doctor will assess the level of your injury, the scope of your disability, and whether you’ve reached MMI (maximum medical improvement).

 The insurance company will hope that the results of the IME can be used to limit future payments for medical benefits and lost time.

 You can also request an IME if you suspect that the authorized physician has underestimated the seriousness of your injury or disability.
 An IME can be helpful if you and the insurance carrier are in disagreement about the severity of your injury, its impact on your life, and the workers’ compensation benefits you should receive – now and in the future.

-Call an Experienced St. Petersburg Medical Benefits Lawyer For a Free Consultation
+Call an Experienced Workers’ Compensation Lawyer in St. Petersburg, FL For a Free Consultation